nedbat/coveragepy/doc/config.rst

 [html]
 ------

-Values particular to HTML reporting.
-The values in the ``[report]`` section also apply to HTML output, where appropriate.
+Settings particular to HTML reporting.
+The settings in the ``[report]`` section also apply to HTML output, where appropriate.

 .. _config_html_directory: